Consolidated theory of fluid thermodiffusion: Thermodiffusion in monatomic-gas mixtures

 a relationship which can be used to demonstrate that $K = p$ and $\alpha_V = 1 / T$, both independent of composition.
 Also, this form of the partial molar volumes reduces equation \eqref{Hibarreal} to

-Generally the ideal-gas state is also defined by a condition that each species' partial molar heat capacity $\overline{C}_{p,i}$ equals that of pure $i$, and further, that each pure-species molar heat capacity depends on temperature alone.
+Generally the ideal-gas state is also defined by a condition that each species' partial molar heat capacity $\overline{C}_{p,i}$ in a gas mixture equals the molar heat capacity of the pure species in isolation.
+(Recall that the molar enthalpy of any pure species in the ideal-gas state depends on temperature alone.)

 In an ideal gas, equation \eqref{realdi} for the force driving diffusion of species $i$ reduces to

 where we have eliminated $c_\textrm{T}$ with state equation \eqref{pV=nRT} and defined the mole fraction $y_{i} = c_{i}/c_{\text{T}}$ to simplify notation.
 Thus the driving force for pressure diffusion is proportional to the difference between the molar mass of species $i$ and the number-average molar mass of the mixture, $\rho / c_\textrm{T} = \sum_{i=1}^n \overline{m}_i y_i$.